How news consumption in modern media landscapes relates to threats perceptions and fears in public spaces. A scoping review

 ASJC Scopus subject areas

-Engineering(all), Social Sciences(all), Safety, Risk, Reliability and Quality, Strategy and Management
+General Engineering, General Social Sciences, Safety, Risk, Reliability and Quality, Strategy and Management

 Portal url